Welcome to the section of the website where you can find out more about the school’s governors, and the work that they do.

 Teaching and Learning Committee

-Mrs N Sisarello Mr C Ameyaw Mrs J Croft Mrs D Scanlon
+Mrs N Origbo Mr C Ameyaw Mrs J Croft Mrs D Scanlon

 The Teaching & Learning Committee is responsible for ensuring that the curriculum in the school follows that legally required and is also responsible for ensuring that educational standards in the school are relentlessly raised.
 It does this by regularly considering the achievement and progress of groups of pupils in the school and challenging the Headteacher on these.
 The Standards Committee is also responsible for ensuring that disadvantaged pupils and those with special needs are adequately supported so as to achieve and progress as well as the other children in the class.

-Mrs N Sisarello (Chair) Mr D Feasey Mr S Ashcroft Mr C Ameyaw Mrs S Breen
+Mrs N Sisarello (Chair) Mr D Feasey Mr O Pritchard Mr C Ameyaw Mrs S Breen Mrs N Origbo

 Mrs C Russell (School Business Manager) and Mr J Sammut (Caretaker) to attend